andrade-filipe/calculator-app/README.md

     </ul>
 </ul>

-## Necessary Updates
+## Update

-<p>Permit the user to type the expression through the keyboard (not just the virtual one) and correctly send to the API 🔴</p>
+<p>Permit the user to type the expression through the keyboard (not just the virtual one) and correctly send to the API ✔️</p>